mikeraab/docker001/Participant-Guide.md

 Here is a synopsis of the steps in the above URL:

-Use an editor or VI to create a file named docker-compose.yml
+Use an editor or VI to create a file named "docker-compose.yml":

 ```
 vi docker-compose.yml
 ```

-that contains the following text **(important, copy and paste from the YAML below)
+that contains the following text **(important, copy and paste from the YAML below)**

 ```
 version: '2'